 The compressor requires no maintenance.
 It is hermetically sealed, properly lubricated at the factory and should provide years of satisfactory operating service.
-Visually inspect the compressor for proper operation, mounting, visible signs for exposure to high heat.

-Under no circumstances should the access fitting covers be loosened, removed or tampered with unless authorized refrigeration repair service personnel.
+Under no circumstances should the access fitting covers be loosened, removed or tampered with.

 Breaking of seals on compressor access fittings during warranty period will void warranty on hermetic system.